Executive Policy #8

 Data Security–Protection of institutional information assets.

-Exceptions to this policy must be approved by the Office of the CIO, under the guidance of the appropriate information owner(s), the University Chief Information Security Officer and the President’s Cabinet.
+Exceptions to this policy must be approved by the Office of the CIO, under the guidance of the appropriate information owner(s) and the University Chief Information Security Officer.

 The Office of the CIO must document and maintain all policy exceptions in writing for the life of the exceptions.
 Approvals for policy exceptions are effective for a specified period of time and must be reviewed by the Office of the CIO on a periodic basis.